nodemailer/wildduck/README.md

 - **QUOTA** ([RFC2087](https://tools.ietf.org/html/rfc2087)) – Quota size is global for an account, using a single quota root.
 Be aware that quota size does not mean actual byte storage in disk, it is calculated as the sum of the [RFC822](https://tools.ietf.org/html/rfc822) sources of stored messages.
 Actual disk usage is larger as there are database overhead per every message.
 - **COMPRESS=DEFLATE** ([RFC4978](https://tools.ietf.org/html/rfc4978)) – Compress traffic between the client and the server

 Wild Duck more or less passes the [ImapTest](https://www.imapwiki.org/ImapTest/TestFeatures).
-Common errors that arise in the test are unknown labels (Wild Duck doesn't send unsolicited FLAGS updates) and NO for STORE (messages deleted in one session can not be updated in another).
+Common errors that arise in the test are unknown labels (Wild Duck doesn't send unsolicited FLAGS updates (it does send unsolicited FETCH FLAGS)) and NO for STORE (messages deleted in one session can not be updated in another).

 ## FAQ